 - To create and sustain sacred space, enter the session with respect and awareness.
 We encourage turning on your camera if it doesn’t turn on automatically upon entering the room.
 By seeing one another we can better feel each other’s presence and support.
 Please be mindful of what appears on your screen to avoid creating distractions.
 All microphones will be muted by default except those of designated practice leaders.

 - When you register for a given 24-hour Zoom session, you will be sent a unique link enabling you to enter that session.
 You must register to participate.
 If you know others who might like to participate, refer them to cybersangha.net so they can learn more and register.

-Materials to support your practice will be translated into multiple languages and made accessible via these links as soon as they are available.
+Materials to support your practice have been translated into multiple languages and are accessible via these links.
 Note that any page of this website can be automatically translated into the language of your choice by clicking the “Translate” link (globe icon) in the top menu.
 The Google Translate tool isn’t perfect, but it can help you to navigate the site.